Amsterdam Light Festival 2024-2025 | 13th Edition | Dates, Opening Hours, and Free Walking Route Map

-Disclaimer: The images in this article are a collection of the best light artworks from all editions of the Amsterdam Light Festival so far, and are not restricted to the 12th edition alone.
+Disclaimer: The images in this article are a collection of light artworks from various editions of the Amsterdam Light Festival.

 What is Amsterdam Light Festival?